Piercing FAQs for Children & Young Adults (Under 18)

 Do I need to bring an ID for myself and my child?

 For minors under 18, a parent or guardian is required to be present for the piercing.
-We will not ask for the child’s ID, but we will ask for the parent/guardian’s ID.
+We will not ask for the child’s ID, unless stipulated by local regulations, but we will ask for the parent/guardian’s ID.

 Can I get a piercing on my own if I’m under 18?

 No, even with permission from a parent/guardian, we cannot pierce you if you are under 18 and unaccompanied by an adult.
-We need the adult to be physically present in the studio in order to perform the piercing.
+We need the parent or legal guardian to be physically present in the studio in order to perform the piercing.

 Can I bring my own earrings?

 No, Rowan Nurses are not able to pierce with earrings provided by the customer.
-We pride ourselves on our hygiene standards, so we only use piercing earrings that come in sterile packaging.
+We pride ourselves on our hygiene standards, so we only use piercing earrings that come in sterile packaging and made from verifiable clean metals.
 These earrings are made to be compatible with the hand-pressurized instrument and hollow needles we use for the piercing process.

-Once your piercing is starting to heal (in 6 weeks for a lobe piercing and 12 weeks for a helix/conch/tragus piercing), you can change the jewelry to whatever style you like – just make sure to sanitize it first and use hypoallergenic, nickel-free earrings!
+Once your piercing is starting to heal (in as soon as 3 weeks for a lobe piercing and 12 weeks for a helix/conch/tragus piercing), you can change the jewelry to whatever style you like – just make sure to sanitize it first and use hypoallergenic, nickel-free earrings!

 What makes ear piercing with Rowan safe?

+We are pediatrician-recommended for many reasons!
 We put safety first, with ear piercings performed exclusively by a licensed nurse and hypoallergenic earrings made from premium, nickel-free materials.
 Rowan nurses have extensive experience in creating a stress-free environment, are experts (overseen by our Medical Advisory Board) in the use of PPE and maintaining sterility, and always put their clients first.
-Rowan nurses use a gentle, hand-pressured device with pre-sterilized 14k gold or stainless steel earrings to pierce all ages.
+Rowan nurses use a gentle, hand-pressured device with pre-sterilized hypoallergenic earrings to pierce all ages.
 Our piercing jewelry has safety backs and long posts to ensure sufficient airflow and optimal healing.
 We never use piercing guns, which are spring-loaded and can damage the ear tissue.

 It is important to choose safe materials when having your ears pierced because metal allergies are common and can develop at any point in life, and an ear piercing makes your skin more vulnerable to irritation-causing metals like nickel, brass, and zinc.
 This is why Rowan only uses the safest materials – pre-sterilized 14K gold, stainless steel, and titanium earrings.